 House Bill No. 1886, titled the "Oklahoma Human Trafficking Justice for Victims and Advocacy Act of 2025," aims to enhance protections and support for victims of human trafficking in Oklahoma.
 The bill amends existing laws related to human trafficking offenses, increasing penalties for offenders, particularly when the victim is a minor.
 It introduces additional restitution requirements for psychological evaluations and counseling services for victims.
 Furthermore, the bill establishes a statewide Human Trafficking Awareness and Education Program, which mandates the Oklahoma State Bureau of Narcotics and Dangerous Drugs Control to develop and coordinate public awareness initiatives aimed at law enforcement, communities, and schools.

-In addition to these provisions, the bill expands the rights of human trafficking victims, ensuring they receive appropriate shelter, medical care, and legal assistance.
-It also includes a waiver of resident and nonresident tuition for victims under the age of eighteen at technology centers and institutions of higher education, limited to a five-year period.
-The bill emphasizes the importance of treating victims with dignity and respect, while also providing mechanisms for civil action against violators.
+The legislation also expands the rights of human trafficking victims, ensuring they receive appropriate shelter, medical care, and legal assistance, while prohibiting penalties for their status as victims.
+Notably, it includes provisions for waiving resident and nonresident tuition for victims under 18 years of age at technology centers and institutions of higher education for a period of five years.
+The bill emphasizes the importance of treating victims with dignity and respect, and it outlines the responsibilities of law enforcement in protecting and informing victims.
 The act is set to take effect on November 1, 2025.

 Statutes affected: Introduced: 21-748, 21-748.2